zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  means to like or love someone very much, usually in a roman tic way.
 You can also be crazy about a thing.
 I’m crazy about baseball; I  love to watch baseball.
 Not as much as I love being with my wife, of course, thou gh it’s close!
 Yuji says, “I’m sure it’s just a matter of me making the effort.”
 “It’s just a matter of” means the only thing I have to do is make an effort, or make t he effort.
 “To make the effort” means to try very hard to do something, even if  you are not successful.

 Grace says, “Pride comes before a fall, you know.”
 This is an old expression.
 Pride, meaning someone who is very confident in themselve s – who thinks that they are great, comes before, is something that happens to someone right before there is a fall, when they unsuccessful, when they fail.
 It’s basically a warning to people who think that they are great, who are very prou d of what they do that if they aren’t careful they will fail – they will have a fa ll.
 Grace says, “I think you’d have a better chance if you got down on your knees and be gged her for mercy!”
 “To get down on your knees” means to kneel, to put both  knees on the ground.
 Grace is saying that Yuji should kneel and beg April for mercy.
 “To beg (someone) for (something)” means to ask someone to do some thing, especially when it is unlikely that the other person will do it b ecause the other person has all of the power.
 “To beg (someone)” means to ask them d esperately.
 Well here, Grace is suggesting Yuji will have to beg April for “mer cy,” which here means forgiveness, compassion.
 To be nice to another person is m ercy (mercy).
 Sometimes when little children – boys, I mean – are fig hting, and one boy, for example grabs the arm of another boy and puts it behind  his back to hurt him, the other person might say, “Mercy!” meaning be nice to me; don’t keep hurting me.
-Grace thinks that April is going to have to have a lot o f mercy in order to take Yuji back.
+Grace thinks that April is going to have to have a lot of mercy in order to take Yuji back.

 Now let’s listen to the dialogue, this time at a norma l speed.